Tag Archive: humpback whale

 Da-da-da-dum!

-They are determined to be an:
+The Humpbacks are determined to be an:

 • “X” if there is lots of black on the underside of the tail (less than 20% white)

-• “Y” if there is an intermediate amount of white on the underside of the tail (20 to 60% white); or
+• “Y” if there is an intermediate amount of white on the underside of the tail (20 to 80% white); or

-• “Z” if there is lots of white on the underside of the tail (more than 60% white)
+• “Z” if there is lots of white on the underside of the tail (more than 80% white)

-For example, BCZ0004 is the 4th humpback with a lot of white on his/her tail to be photographed in B.C. and catalogued.
+For example, BCZ0004 is the 4th Humpback with a lot of white on his/her tail to be photographed in BC and catalogued.

 BCZ0004?
 It’s not such an easy name to remember is it?
 So, years ago, we started assigning nicknames to the whales with the guideline that the name should somehow give a clue to the identification of the whale.
 The hope was that this would help people discern the whales as individuals.
 For example, I am responsible for giving BCZ004 the nickname “Stripe”.
-See the ID page from our MERS humpback catalogue below and determine if you think this name is fitting.
+See the ID page from our MERS Humpback catalogue below and determine if you think this name is fitting.

 Click to enlarge.
 BCZ0004 aka "Stripe".
 ID photos from DFO catalogue and Hildering.